Start with the basics of investing.

 Work only with a fee-only financial advisor.
 Clarity Capital Advisors is a fee-only, fiduciary financial planning and investment management firm.
 Learn more about Fee-Only vs. Fee-Based Advisors.

 How much investment risk do you need to take?

 Investing begins by determining how much investment risk you should be taking to achieve your financial goals.
 Too much risk (which we see more often than not) may lead to the undesirable situation of selling after the market has plummeted.
 Too little risk may mean missing out on returns that could have been yours for the taking.
 It is also important to understand that not all risks carry an expected return (e.g., a concentrated stock position in a single company).
 Your fiduciary wealth advisor will create a personalized asset allocation combined with a well-defined financial plan to maximize the probability of achieving your goals.

 Take Our Free Risk Assessment

-Our Personal Risk Assessment will match you to one of our many low-cost, globally diversified investment portfolios.
+Our Personal Risk Assessment will match you to an asset allocation of stocks and bonds.
 There are 20 questions based on your personal financial situation and elements of Behavioral Finance as it relates to investors.
 The assessment should take no longer than 5-10 minutes to complete.

 Anytime a person makes a decision to invest or save money, he or she has probably formulated an expectation of how much they will get back at some time in the future.
 For most people, the expectation is that they will receive more than what they put in after a period of time.
 Some people will expect to get back no less than what they put it in, while others are willing to accept less back for the higher expectation of a greater return on their money.
 The difference in these attitudes and expectations is rooted in each individual’s tolerance for risk.